 Getting Paid for These New Services

 How to ensure you get paid is one of the most common challenges with new clinical services.
 Experienced medical intermediaries like OmniSYS can serve as your advocate with payers and assist your team with payer strategies.
 Several commercial payers have limited pharmacist access to their networks because pharmacists didn’t have an EHR like other medical professionals.

 OmniSYS’s pharmacy EHR gives you the best of both worlds.
 You can process medical claims for clinical services in the same manner as PBM claims, benefit from real-time eligibility and clinically document encounters based on protocol-specific templates.
 With these capabilities plus an advocate working with payers on your behalf, you can secure expanded services on your fee schedules and spend your time focused on internal processes to effectively make the most of these new opportunities.

 The past year has been transformational for the world of retail pharmacy.
 Like the H1N1 flu pandemic in 2009, today’s pandemic has proven that we as a nation need to continue to expand the number of providers and access points for care.
 And once again, the government and commercial payers are looking to community pharmacists to fill that role.

 The traditional business model of drug dispensing is changing, supplemented by the new model of medical services.
-This is an important time for pharmacies to find their seat at the table and take advantage of this expanding opportunity.
+This is an important time for pharmacies to find their seat at the table and take advantage of this expanding opportunity for pharmacist provider status.
 Don’t get left behind.

 Shelley Hansell, SVP, Client Relations

 Shelley serves as senior vice president of client relations, responsible for building client partnerships and implementing products and services that mutually grow businesses.
-With nearly 15 years of domain experience, Shelley is well respected in the pharmacy industry for her revenue cycle management expertise as well as her ability to drive operational improvements aligned with medical billing policies.
+She is well-respected in the pharmacy industry.
+Her revenue cycle management expertise as well as her ability to drive operational improvements aligned with medical billing policies is unmatched.